 GOA rex sole is assessed every four years and the last full assessment was in 2017.
-This year, a partial assessment was conducted.
 Rex sole is assessed using an age-structured model in two distinct areas (WGOA-CGOA and EGOA) and is managed under Tier 3.
 The OFL and ABC are a sum of the two areas.
 The GOA GPT evaluated catches and noted that they were minor differences so recommended continued to use the projections from 2019.
 Catches are well below maximum ABC.

-The SSC concurs with the authors' and GOA GPT's recommended OFL and ABC for GOA rex sole for 2021 and 2022, as well as the associated area apportionments of ABC.
+The SSC concurs with the author's and GOA GPT's recommended OFL and ABC for GOA rex sole for 2021 and 2022, as well as the associated area apportionments of ABC.